Toyota E engine: 5E

-The 5E is a 1497 cc DOHC 16-valve version.
+The 5E is a 1497 cc DOHC version with four valves per cylinder.
 Output ranges from 94 PS at 5,400 rpm to 110 PS at 6,400 rpm with 91 lbft of torque at 3,200 rpm to 100 lbft of torque at 4,000 rpm.
 It was introduced in 1990 and discontinued in 1998.
 All 5E engines are fuel-injected.
-In 1995 Toyota changed the ignition system to a distributor-less (DIS), coil-on-plug design, switched from OBD to OBD-II and began using flat topped pistons.
+It uses a cast crankshaft which interestingly enough has 3E markings (instead of the intended 5E ones).
+In 1995 Toyota changed the ignition system to a distributor-less (DIS), coil-on-plug design, switched from OBD-I to OBD-II and began using flat-topped pistons.
 This ignition design uses two coils.
 Each coil mounts on top of a spark plug, but also has a cable run to another cylinder's spark plug.
 This is known as a "wasted spark design".
 It is electrically similar to engines that have a coil pack.
 The spark plug fires in both directions (center-to-side, and side-to-center).
 Double platinum plugs are used with this engine to prevent premature side electrode wear.
 A much thinner 0.26 mm head gasket is used to increase compression after the piston domes were removed, and dual electrode spark plugs were installed on California emission models.
 In 1996 the connecting rods changed to the same thinner ones similar to those used in the second generation 4E-FE.
 In 1997 a return-less fuel system was added.

-The crankshaft is cast and interestingly has 3E markings.